LewisScally/doks-1/content/docs/prologue/introduction.md

 *   Can be setup on local system or deployed globally

-*   Ability for participants to raise their hand to speak

-All features you see can be turned on or off, ability to mute all participants, enable ability to kick participant, enable guests or only allowed approved access via email and password login.
+*

 Improve, and accelerate your business.
-From sales process, to internal meetings, the benefits of video are vast.
+Sales process, to internal meetings, the benefits of video are vast.

 ### Tutorial - It's all in the name